gfek/Lepus/README.md

 The utility checks if the given domain or any generated subdomain is a *wildcard* domain or not.

+### RDAP Lookups

+The utility collects ASN and network information for the identified domains that resolve to public IP Addresses.

 ### Services

 The utility is collecting data from the following services: